 3, 2, 1… Go!
 Yii vs Laravel

-More than 80% of all the websites including the big fish like Facebook.com, Wikipedia.org, WordPress.com, and Pinterest.com are built with PHP which makes it the major server-side scripting language in the universe of web development.
+More than 80% of all the websites including the big fish like Facebook, Wiki, WordPress, and Pinterest were built with PHP which makes it the major server-side scripting language in the universe of web development.

 There are eight more or less popular PHP frameworks today, however, Yii and Laravel tend to make it difficult to make a choice.

 When you look at Google Trends graphic, you see that at some point Yii was much more popular, but then something happened, and the situation changed drastically.

 If you ask any backend developer at JustCoded what they prefer more, you will hardly find a person who will say both frameworks are good to work with.
 There always has to be the winner and the scapegoat.

 Is it the hype?
 The marketing?
 And how are you supposed to determine the right technology for your project?

 We will look deeply into Laravel first.

 What you should know about Laravel

 First, let us say a few words about why a PHP framework should be used in web development instead of native PHP: